 • a is the acceleration

-• FF is the frictional force or any opposing force to the applied force.
+• FF is the frictional force (or any opposing force that acts opposite the motion).

-To calculate an applied force, multiply the mass by the acceleration, then subtract the frictional force.
+To calculate an applied force, multiply the mass by the acceleration, then add the frictional (opposing) force.
+(Equivalently, along the direction of motion: AF − FF = m·a.)

-As states above, this equation takes into account when there is a force opposing the motion of the object caused by the applied force.
+As stated above, this equation takes into account cases where there is a force opposing the motion of the object (such as friction or drag).

 Applied Force Definition